 Volunteer applications are accepted on a rolling basis – if interested, please return the Volunteer/Resident Application to email@example.com.
 Applications are kept on file for a minimum of one year.
 To learn more about the different opportunities, please see “Volunteer Roles” below.

 EJFR has had a strong tradition of volunteer service for well over 100 years.
 We have a wide range of opportunities available for volunteers.
 There are six roles in which someone can support the Department.
 In-District residency is not required.
 Read below for more information.
 Volunteers must be 18 years of age to qualify for most positions.

-Scope: The Volunteer Resident Firefighter is a firefighter/EMT apprentice position focused on education and live practical training which supports individuals who seek fire service career opportunities.
-The Resident Firefighter receives education in fire and medical sciences which allow for Washington State and national certification testing.
-As an apprentice, the firefighter/EMT is a working team member on emergent and non-emergent calls for service from staffed fire stations within EJFR.
-The live practical training is centered on assigned shifts with scheduled hours and locations which range from 8 hour day cycles to 24 hour shift assignments.
-The resident firefighter as part of the apprentice program is a voluntary job training program which receives a stipend for food and transportation while assigned.
-All educational and training opportunities are at no direct cost to the resident firefighter.
+Scope: The Volunteer Intern Firefighter is a firefighter/EMT intern position focused on education and live practical training which supports individuals who seek fire service career opportunities.
+The Intern Firefighter receives education in fire and medical sciences which allow for Washington State and national certification testing.
+As an Intern, the firefighter/EMT is a working team member on emergent and non-emergent calls for service from staffed fire stations within EJFR.
+The live practical training is centered on assigned shifts as a member of the shift.
+The Intern Firefighter is a voluntary job training program which receives a stipend for food and transportation while assigned.
+All educational and training opportunities are at no cost to the Intern Firefighter per the Intern Agreement.